UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Job_Results.md

 ## Grid engine
 The following options can be used to submit and monitor a job<br />
 ### Qsub <br />
-This command submits your job to the batch queue
+This command submits your job to the batch queue.
+You can also specify variables on your jacket in your qsub command which will overide what is in your job script. qsub -N NewName myscript.sh< /br>
+qsub -l h_rt=24:0:0 myscript.sh< /br>
+qsub -hold_jid 12345 myscript.sh< /br>
+qsub -ac allow=XYZ myscript.sh< /br>

 ### Qstat <br />
-This command shows that status oof your job
+This command shows that status oof your job.
+When you run qstat with no options all of your jobs currently running will be displayed.
+By adding in the option '-f -j <job-number>` you will get more detail on the specified job.

 ### Qdel <br />
 This command deletes your job from the queue